rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 **NOTE:** This is not a definitive list of symptoms.
 Compromised users may experience symptoms not included in this list, or may not experience any symptoms at all.

-  - Missing or deleted emails in the users mailbox.
+  - Missing or deleted emails.
   - Reports of people receiving email from the user that the user does not recall sending.
   - Reports of people receiving email from the user without the corresponding message being in the Sent Items folder.
   - Inbox rules that were not created by the user.
-These rules typically forward emails externally or move them to the Notes, Junk Email, RSS Subscription Folders, or the Deleted Items folder.
+These rules typically forward emails externally or move them to the Notes,   Junk Email, RSS Subscription folders, or the Deleted Items folder.
-  - Strange changes to the user's Display Name or other contact information.
+  - Changes to the user's Display Name or other contact information.
   - Mailbox blocked from sending email.
-  - User receives the following Non-Delivery Report (NDR) when trying to send out email: "Your message couldn't be delivered because you weren't recognized as a valid sender.
+  - User receives the following Non-Delivery Report (NDR) when trying to send out email:
+    `Your message couldn't be delivered because you weren't recognized as a valid sender.
 The most common reason for this is  that your email address is suspected of sending spam and it's no longer allowed to send email.
 Contact your email admin for assistance.
-Remote Server returned '550 5.1.8 Access denied, bad outbound sender."
+Remote Server returned '550 5.1.8 Access denied, bad outbound sender.`

 ### Secure a compromised account